-Six years ago, renowned chef Rodrigo Pacheco created the Las Tanusas retreat — a haven for intrepid foodie travellers perched on Ecuador’s easternmost point.
-A veteran of Michelin-starred establishments, including Cannes’ La Palme d’Or and Alain Chapel in Mionnay, the retreat’s restaurant BocaValdivia was Pacheco’s way of marrying his passion for fine dining with the natural world.
+Six years ago, Rodrigo Pacheco created the Las Tanusas retreat — a haven for tastebud-led travellers perched on the coast of Ecuador’s easternmost point.
+A veteran of Michelin-starred establishments including Cannes’ La Palme d’Or and Alain Chapel in Mionnay, Pacheco built the retreat’s restaurant — BocaValdivia — to fuse his twin passions; fine dining and the natural world.

 “I was inspired by the amazing cultural heritage,” says Pacheco, speaking over his shoulder as we wade out of the shade and into the warm waters towards a small blue boat.
 “These stunning landscapes made us fall in love with this place.”

-Stunning hardly covers it.
-There’s something almost Jurassic about the coast of the Manabí province.
+‘Stunning’ barely begins to cover it.
+There’s something almost prehistoric about the tropical coast of Ecuador’s Manabí province.
 The beaches are rough and winding.
 The air is thick and earthy.
-Rusting aerial masts prop up the rolling jungle canopy like tent poles.
-And here, in the dappled waters of the Pacific Ocean’s fire belt, some of the world’s best seafood is still swimming beneath our boat.
+Rusting aerial masts prop up the rolling jungle canopy like giant, ancient tent poles.
+And here, in the dappled waters of the Pacific Ocean’s fire belt, some of the best seafood in the world is still swimming around beneath this boat.

 “We created a food ecosystem,” explains Pacheco of our day’s destination; the plucky, uninhabited Isla Cayo.
-“We don’t have a written menu in the restaurant, so we forage and fish — and collect over 400 products with our own hands.
-And the same team that prepares the food is the same team that goes out and catches it.”
+“We don’t have a written menu back in the restaurant, so we forage and fish here every day — collecting over 400 products with our own hands.
+And the same team that prepares the food is this same team that goes out to catch it.”

-On our boat, we’re joined by a cadre of BocaValdivia’s best; young men in baggy T-shirts itching to get into the water.
-And, the second we’re close enough to Isla Cayo — a rocky dome crowned with a crop of curly jungle leaves — they silently nod to one another, snatch up knives and nets, and disappear into the cerulean sea.
+Aboard our boat, we’re joined by a well-tanned cadre of BocaValdivia’s best; young men in baggy T-shirts itching to get into the water.
+And, sure enough, as we close in on Isla Cayo — a rocky dome crowned with a crop of curly jungle leaves — they silently nod to one another, snatch up knives and nets, and disappear into the cerulean sea.

 Walter, Pacheco’s second-in-command, shakes my hand.
-From his apron strings up, the sous-chef is neatly turned-out, with combed hair and buttoned-up whites.
-But his sand-stained trousers and bright yellow boots betray his talent for foraging — and he soon scrambles off over the rocks to begin creating our fresh six-course tasting menu.
+From the apron strings up, the sous-chef is neatly turned-out, with combed hair and neatly pressed whites.
+But sand-stained trousers and bright yellow boots betray his true talents — as does he, soon scrambling off over the rocks to begin foraging for our six-course tasting menu.

-“The coast of Manabí is easily one of the most biodiverse ecosystems in the world,” says Pacheco, as we take our seats.
+“The coast of Manabí is easily one of the most biodiverse ecosystems in the world,” Pacheco lilts as we settle into our seats.
 “And not only the marine ecosystem, but also the tropical rainforest, the mangroves, the reef and the cloud forest.
-It makes things exceptional in terms of biodiversity — and makes it a paradise for any cook.”
+It makes things exceptional in terms of biodiversity — and is a paradise for any cook.”

 "The coast of Manabí is one of the most biodiverse ecosystems in the world..."

 The divers are certainly enjoying themselves.
-Leaping across rock pools and free-diving the reef, they’re on the hunt for that most elusive, exclusive ingredient: the oyster.
-One of the most succulent seafoods, oysters are natural filters — and work to clean any impurities or pollution from the sea.
-But, off the Manabí coast, where the waters are clear and untainted, oysters are out of a job.
+Leaping over rock pools and free-diving the reef, they’re on the hunt for that most elusive, exclusive ingredient: the oyster.
+One of the ocean’s most succulent, opulent foods, oysters are natural filters, and can clean their immediate waters of impurities and pollutants.
+Unfortunately, off the Manabí coast — where the sea is diamond clear and utterly untainted — oysters are out of a job.

 “This is why wild oysters in Ecuador are amazing,” explains Pacheco.
 “Their retained natural sweetness makes them a beautiful delicacy, and this is why we encourage our guests to come with us and forage for them, while connecting with nature through gastronomic experiences.